lisr-pcx/on-board-tips/docs/code_reviews.md

 + Don’t infer your professionalism and reliability as a software developer from infallibility and flawlessness of your code
 + Mind the IKEA effect.
 You might place a too high value on your own code
 + Consider feedback as a valuable new perspective on your code (avoids a tunnel vision)

-+ Code reviews are a valuable source of best practices and experiences
+Code reviews are a valuable source of best practices and experiences.

-+ Code reviews are a discussion, not a dictation.
-It’s fine to disagree, but you have to elaborate your reservations politely and be willing to make compromises
+Code reviews are a discussion, not a dictation.
+It’s fine to disagree, but you have to elaborate your reservations politely and be willing to make compromises.

 ## Rules for the reviewer